Marriott Summary Table

 - Redeem Points/Miles

 - Award Chart Link Marriott Rewards Award Chart

 Branded and Partnered Credit Cards

-With Chase’s co-branded Marriott cards, you can earn Marriott Rewards points directly.
+With Chase’s co-branded Marriott cards and American Express’s Starwood Preferred Guest cards, you can earn Marriott Rewards points directly.

 Chase Ultimate Rewards Credit Cards